tommasorigon/India-SequentiaLogit/estimation.md

 #### 2. Reversibility choice

-For the `reversibility choice` model we restrict the analysis to a smaller dataset, called `dataset2` whose observations are women who are making use of contraception.
+For the `reversibility choice` model we restrict the analysis to the smaller dataset (called `dataset2`) comprising only women who are making use of contraception.
+See discussion in Section 3 of the paper.
+In this case the target is `1` if the woman is using a temporary method, and `0` if the woman is using sterilization.

 ```r